sjcode236/linux/README.md

 http://www.binarytides.com/linux-ss-command/

-List all connections The simplest command is to list out all connections. $ ss | less
+List all connections The simplest command to list out all connections. $ ss | less